You Might Not Give This Word A Second Though, But Queen Elizabeth Hates It!

 But it’s not just those who meet the queen for the first time who get nervous about saying the wrong thing.
 Prince Harry has confessed that when he “bumps into Granny” around the palace on an unscheduled meeting, he gets a bit tense too, says US Weekly.

-“If you suddenly bump into [the Queen] in the corridor, don’t panic,” the 34-year-old royal says while laughing.
+“If you suddenly bump into [the queen] in the corridor, don’t panic,” the 34-year-old royal says while laughing.
 “I know you will — we all do!”

 It seems that even the British public understands that Queen Elizabeth has no patience for vulgar words and people because they actually used the word “vulgarity” in a petition presented to the palace, says US Weekly.

-The letter signed by hundreds of thousands of citizens thought that the queen should refuse to meet with Donald Trump.
+The letter was signed by hundreds of thousands of citizens who thought that the queen should refuse to meet with Donald Trump.

 “Donald Trump should be allowed to enter the UK in his capacity as head of the U.S. Government, but he should not be invited to make an official State Visit because it would cause embarrassment to Her Majesty the Queen.
 Donald Trump’s well-documented misogyny and vulgarity disqualifies him from being received by Her Majesty the Queen or the Prince of Wales.
 Therefore during the term of his presidency, Donald Trump should not be invited to the United Kingdom for an official State Visit.”